-- Travel through Slovenia's stunning natural landscapes, including the soaring snow-capped peaks of the Julian Alps, the subterranean magic of the Postojna caves and UNESCO World Heritage-listed Skocjan caves, the sparkling blue lakes and rivers, and the captivating waterfalls. - Dine in some of Slovenia's and Croatia's most innovative restaurants including elegant Hiša Linhart, avant-garde Landerick, the gastronomic Otocec Castle and Dubravkin put in Zagreb. - Take in the panorama from medieval Ljubljana Castle and explore the city's prehistoric and Roman past on a specially-arranged tour with a curator of the City Museum. - Study the work of Joze Plecnik, Slovenia's renowned pioneer of 20th-century modern architecture.
-In Ljubljana view the National and University Library, the Central Market, Krizanke Summer Theatre and the picturesque Ljubljanica river, spanned by the Triple Bridge and Cobbler's Bridge. - Explore Skofja Loka, with its fairytale castle housing a fascinating museum; 14th-century Capuchin Bridge; and one of Slovenia's best-preserved medieval city centres. - Enjoy Slovenia's pristine lakes: Lake Bled has a tiny Baroque chapel on a picturesque island and a castle looming above; at Lake Bohinj, ascend deeply-forested Mount Vogel by cable car for spectacular views of the Julian Alps. - Visit Kobarid, site of the WWI Battle of Caporetto in 1917, immortalised in Ernest Hemingway's great novel A Farewell to Arms; and follow part of the historic trail along the emerald-green waters of the rampaging Soca river to view the Kozjak waterfall. - Explore the wine towns of the Vipava Valley, including the charming sandstone village of Goce; and visit Maribor, the Styrian capital of Eastern Slovenia, which boasts the oldest grapevine in the world. - Explore Ptuj, Slovenia's oldest town, featuring cobblestone alleys, ornate monasteries and a hilltop castle. - Visit the medieval fortress of Celje.
-Originally built in the 13th century, it was transformed by the Counts of Celje, the greatest local rivals of the Habsburgs, in the 14th and 15th centuries. - Spend 2 nights in the pretty port town of Piran, one of the best-preserved historical centres on the Adriatic coast, encircled by 7th-century walls and rich in Venetian architecture. - At Lipica Stud Farm view the training of famous Lipizzaner Horses who practice complicated paces, pirouetting and dancing to Viennese waltzes. - Venture into Croatia and explore its capital, Zagreb, distinguished by classic Austro-Hungarian architecture and a variety of interesting museums and galleries.
+- Travel through Slovenia's stunning natural landscapes including the soaring peaks of the Julian Alps and the subterranean magic of Postojna caves and UNESCO World Heritage-listed Skocjan caves. - Dine in innovative restaurants including: the elegant Hiša Linhart, avant-garde Landerik, the gastronomic Otocec Castle and Dubravkin put in Zagreb. - Enjoy the panorama from medieval Ljubljana Castle and explore the city's prehistoric and Roman past on a curator-led tour of the City Museum. - Study the work of Joze Plecnik, Slovenia's renowned pioneer of modern architecture; view the National and University Library, the Central Market, Krizanke Summer Theatre and the picturesque Ljubljanica river, spanned by the Triple Bridge and Cobbler's Bridge. - Explore Skofja Loka, with its fairytale castle and 14th-century Capuchin Bridge, and one of Slovenia's best-preserved medieval city centres. - Enjoy Slovenia's pristine lakes: Lake Bled has a tiny Baroque chapel on a picturesque island and a castle looming above; at Lake Bohinj, ascend Mount Vogel for spectacular views of the Julian Alps. - Visit Kobarid, immortalised in Ernest Hemingway's great novel A Farewell to Arms; and follow part of the historic trail along the emerald-green waters of the Soca river to view the Kozjak waterfall. - Explore the wine towns of the Vipava Valley, and visit Maribor, the Styrian capital of Eastern Slovenia, which boasts the oldest grapevine in the world. - Explore Ptuj, Slovenia's oldest town, featuring ornate monasteries and a hilltop castle. - Visit the medieval fortress of Celje, built in the 13th century and transformed by the Counts of Celje, the greatest local rivals of the Habsburgs. - Spend 2 nights in the pretty port town of Piran, one of the best-preserved historical centres on the Adriatic coast, encircled by 7th-century walls and rich in Venetian architecture. - At Lipica Stud Farm view the training of famous Lipizzaner Horses who practice complicated paces, pirouetting and dancing to Viennese waltzes.